somedatapacket/docs.humio.com/content/sending-data/log_shippers/beats/filebeat.md

 * Add other fields in the fields section.
 These fields, and their values, will be added to each event.

 * Insert the URL containing the Humio host in the `hosts` field in the ElasticSearch output.
 For example `https://cloud.humio.com:443`
-  Note that the URL specifies the Data Space that Humio sends events to.
+  Note that the URL specifies the repository that Humio sends events to.
   In the example, the URL points to Humio in the cloud, which is fine if you are using our hosted service.
   It is important to specify the port number in the URL otherwise Filebeat defaults to using 9200.
 * Insert an [ingest token]({{< relref "ingest_tokens.md" >}}) from the repository as the username.